wqking/eventpp/doc/tutorial_eventdispatcher.md

 	int param;
 };

-// Define an event type getter to let the dispatcher knows how to
+// Define policies to let the dispatcher knows how to
 // extract the event type.
-// The getter must derive from eventpp::EventGetterBase
-// The getter must have:
-// 1, A type named Event indicating the event type.
-// 2, A static member function named getEvent.
-It receives all parameters
-// same as the dispatcher prototype, and returns Event. struct MyEventTypeGetter : public eventpp::EventGetterBase {
-	using Event = int;
+struct MyEventPolicies
+{

-	static Event getEvent(const MyEvent & e, bool b) {
+	static int getEvent(const MyEvent & e, bool /*b*/) {
 		return e.type;
 	}
 };

-// Pass MyEventTypeGetter as the first template argument of EventDispatcher eventpp::EventDispatcher<
+// Pass MyEventPolicies as the third template argument of EventDispatcher.
-	MyEventTypeGetter,
+// Note: the first template argument is the event type type int, not MyEvent. eventpp::EventDispatcher<
+	int,
-	void (const MyEvent &, bool)
+	void (const MyEvent &, bool),
+	MyEventPolicies
 > dispatcher;

 // Add a listener.
-// Note: the first argument, event type, is MyEventTypeGetter::Event,
-// not Event
-dispatcher.appendListener(3, [](const MyEvent & e, bool b) {
+// Note: the first argument is the event type of type int, not MyEvent. dispatcher.appendListener(3, [](const MyEvent & e, bool b) {
 	std::cout
 		<< std::boolalpha